 • A category may not be entered by the organisation providing sponsorship for that particular category.

-• The decision of the judges is final and numerical scores only will be provided on request as feedback to any non-shortlisted entrant.
-Judges may not be approached by entrants for additional feedback.
+• The decision of the judges is final.
+Feedback may be available on request.
+Judges may not be approached directly by entrants for additional feedback.

 By entering these awards you are agreeing to the above.
 Please email firstname.lastname@example.org if you have any further questions.